Grant Morrison: Appearances in media

 Grant Morrison first appeared as a comics character in cameos in Animal Man Nos.
 11 and 14.
-They made a full appearance at the end of issue No. 25 in 1990, and spent most of issue No. 26 in a lengthy conversation with the comic's title character.
+He made a full appearance at the end of issue No. 25 in 1990, and spent most of issue No. 26 in a lengthy conversation with the comic's title character.
 The character appeared the next year in Suicide Squad No. 58, written by John Ostrander, as a character named Writer who was one of several minor characters killed in one of the series' trademark suicide missions.
-They were depicted in an issue of Simpsons Comics, fighting with fellow X-Men writer Mark Millar.
+Writer returned in the 2025 crossover comic Batman/Deadpool, written by Morrison, where the character encounters Batman, Deadpool and Morrison's own creations Damian Wayne and Cassandra Nova.
+He was depicted in an issue of Simpsons Comics, fighting with fellow X-Men writer Mark Millar.

 In Morrison's 2005–2006 Seven Soldiers miniseries and its tie-ins, Morrison appears as the renegade member of eight "reality engineers" and transforms into Silver Age character Zor, then back into a character resembling Morrison in a magician's costume, though with dark hair and a beard.
 After the renegade's defeat, Morrison, wearing a DC Comics-logo tie clip, becomes the narrator for the final chapter.
 The miniseries Tales of the Unexpected features Morrison along with their 52 co-writers Geoff Johns, Greg Rucka and Mark Waid.
 In Darwyn Cooke's DC: The New Frontier, Morrison was the physical model for Captain Cold.

 Morrison also appeared as themself in the ninth episode of the fourth season of Titans, titled "Dude, Where’s My Gar?"